mjktvigil/Personal_Website_Project/README.md

 - Place the IE Conditional Comment in the &lt;head&gt; tag.
 - jQuery and Bootstrap JavaScript have been loaded twice.
 Remove lines 259 and 260.
 - Your custom JS (on line 261), should be placed after the Bootstrap JS on line 264.

+###Milestone 3 Feedback
+Awesome job on the wireframes.
+This layout should work really well using Bootstrap, but think of streamlining your galleries and features for the sake of MVP.
+Time is the largest constraint for this project.
+Your code is looking good.
+Deploy your PWP to your A Small Orange host.
+Your Milestone 3 passes at Tier IV.

+##Suggestions
+- Take a look at the [Swipebox](http://brutaldesign.github.io/swipebox) plugin for your gallery
+- Familiarize yourself with [flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/), and learn the [Boostrap grid system](http://getbootstrap.com/css/#grid-example-basic) well.